 Long-term exposure to air pollution can have profound and wide-ranging effects on human health.
 Pollutants and ground-level ozone can infiltrate the respiratory and cardiovascular systems.
 These harmful substances cause inflammation, oxidative stress, and cellular damage, leading to both chronic and acute health conditions.
 Over time, this exposure contributes to diseases affecting the lungs, heart, brain, and immune system, while also exacerbating pre-existing conditions.
 Vulnerable groups, such as children, the elderly, and individuals with underlying health issues, are at a higher risk.
-Keep reading as we share in detail how long term exposure to air pollution can boost your health.
+Keep reading as we share in detail how long term exposure to air pollution can affect your health.

 Air pollution can irritate the airways and lead to chronic respiratory diseases such as asthma, chronic obstructive pulmonary disease (COPD), and bronchitis.
 Long-term inhalation of fine particles can penetrate deep into the lungs, causing inflammation, reduced lung function, and scarring, increasing susceptibility to respiratory infections.